 - use it, including for referrals and research purposes, or

 12 Health and Social Care Information Centre (2013) A guide to confidentiality in health and social care [Accessed 26 Oct 2017]

-- As a practitioner your organisation may be the record holder, but you have responsibilities under the Data Protection Act 1998 and, from 25 May 2018, the EU General Data Protection Regulations (GDPR).13 The Optical Confederation has issued guidance on the GDPR.
-This will be updated when the rules are confirmed so you should check for any updates (see useful information and links).
+- As a practitioner your organisation may be the record holder, but you have responsibilities under the Data Protection Act and, from 25 May 2018, the EU General Data Protection Regulations (GDPR) and updated Data Protection Act 2018 (DPA 2018).13 The Optical Confederation has issued guidance on the GDPR and DPA 2018 (see useful information and links).
 You should be familiar with the Act and GDPR.
 For optometrists, key points mean:

 - keeping accurate patient data